Table of contents

 Tresorit 2.5 TB = 297 €/year

-Norwegian Jottacloud is the cheapest one in this comparison, but getting full benefit would mean having 5 TB of data.
+Norwegian Jottacloud is in it's own pricing league in this comparison, but getting full benefit would mean storing a lot of data.

 Unscientific speed test